netcinematics/aPRYZMaGAMEa/src/meta_net/SCRIPTZ/TOKEN_TESTS/aWORDZa_2023_8_6.md

 3. Practice_Actual_Focus

-4. then aPRYZMaGAMEa, and aSYMBOLza.
+4. then aPRYZMaGAMEa, and aSYMBOLZa.

 That's the high level overview!

 > aWORDZa is an ai wordgame, first used to rhyme song lyrics.

+_aWORDZa_ alias_: awordza.

+_aBetterWordza_ alias_: abetterwordz abetterawordza.

 ## INTO aWORDZa